duhbleA/ObjectVelocityDetector/README.md

 InstallPCL.sh will download all required dependencies, compile and install the PCL library.

 The expand_usb_core_mem.sh script must be used to expand the USB buffer memory before running this program, or else segmentation faults will occur.

+Because of some unknown path appending issues in the Python runtime, the compiled executable MUST run in the same directory as the python modules and main.py.
+The program will terminate otherwise.